Eating Seasonally - What's in Season for Springtime?

 Eating seasonally means eating what is fresh, local, and yes - in season.
 Seasonal eating is both healthy and economical because the food sold and consumed closer to the source.
 What is in season right now, you ask?
 A plethora of colorful, fresh fruits and vegetables are available now at your local farmer’s market.

-Leeks, asparagus, and brussel sprouts are a good source of dietary fiber, vitamin B6, iron and magnesium, and a very good source of folate as well as vitamins A, C, and K.
+These are all great choices for a healthy source of dietary fiber, vitamin B6, iron and magnesium, and a very good source of folate as well as vitamins A, C, and K.

 In short, when you eat seasonally, you are making a commitment to your health.
 Seasonal fruits and vegetables provide a host of health benefits for your mind and body.
 All of that and eating seasonally is better for local farmers and the environment.
 Eat the rainbow!
 It’s currently in season.